My Recovery from Addiction to Heroin

 Today I celebrate my seven years living in the real world.
-It is a very different experience to living in active addiction.
+It is a very different experience to living in active addiction to heroin.
 In active addiction, my best days are still worse than my worst days of sobriety.
 And believe me; life has thrown a lot at me since being sober.
 My parents’ divorce, a terrible breakup, loss of family members, being broke, operations etc…

 If you had told the broken soul that I was seven years ago that today I’d be seven years sober, I would not have believed you.
 When on your knees with despair, the life drained from you, you just can’t see anything beyond how you are at that moment.
-You have become so absorbed by your drug, your drug using persona and the hopelessness that comes with it, that you can’t see yourself ever leaving it behind.
+You have become so absorbed by your drug, your drug-using persona and the hopelessness that comes with addiction to heroin, that you can’t see yourself ever leaving it behind.

 But you can!
 If I did (could) then so can you.